analogsenses/source/source/_posts/2015-08-12-ios-and-color-management-how-to-export-jpeg-files-from-lightroom-for-mobile-viewing.markdown

 ---
 layout: post
-title: "iOS and color management: why your pictures sometimes look weird on mobile devices (and how to fix them)"
+title: "Why your pictures can look weird on mobile devices (and how to fix them)"
 date: 2015-08-12 19:20:50 +0200
 comments: true
 sharing: true